monicahq/docs/docs/account-settings/manage-users.md

 In Monica, we support multiple users per account.
 Users can have two different permissions:

-* administrator: they have the ability to manage other users, manage billing and manage account settings,
+* administrator: they have the ability to manage other users, manage billing and manage account settings
-* regular user: they have the ability to create their own vaults and do whatever they like with them.
+* regular user: they have the ability to create their own vaults and do whatever they like with them

 ## Adding users

 Adding users to your account in Monica can only be done by an account administrator.
 The flow for adding users is simple:

-* you need to enter an email address where the invitation will be sent to,
+* you need to enter an email address where the invitation will be sent to
-* you need to indicate which permission the user will have,
+* you need to indicate which permission the user will have
-* you click on Send, and if the email address is valid, the person will receive a link that will him/her create his/her account.
+* you click on Send, and if the email address is valid, the person will receive a link that will allow them to create their account

 ![](/img/settings/setting_user_send_invitation.png)

 Note that the email address of the person should not already exist in Monica by someone else, even in another account.

-Once the invited user clicks on the invitation link, this is the form that he/she will have to fill.
+Once the invited user clicks on the invitation link, this is the form that they will have to complete.

 ![](/img/settings/setting_user_accept_invitation.png)